neurolibre/full-stack-server/README.md

 #### Configure the server as a systemd service

-Depending on the server **type** [`preview` or `preprint`], copy the respective content from `sytemd` folder in this repository into `/etc/systemd/system`:
+Depending on the server **type** [`preview` or `preprint`], copy the respective content from `systemd` folder in this repository into `/etc/systemd/system`:

 ```
 sudo cp ~/full-stack-server/systemd/neurolibre-<type>.service /etc/systemd/system/neurolibre-<type>.service
 ```

 If the python virtual environment and its dependencies are properly installed, you can start the service by:

 ```
 sudo systemctl start neurolibre-<type>.service
 ```

 You can check the status by

 ```
 sudo systemctl status neurolibre-<type>.service